Skill Demand Index

 Which roles need Product Strategy most:

-Other positions drive 40% of demand.
-Marketing and Product Management also frequently list Product Strategy as a requirement.
-Skills commonly paired with Product Strategy include Product Management.
+Other positions drive 42% of demand.
+Product Management and Marketing also frequently list Product Strategy as a requirement.
+Skills commonly paired with Product Strategy include Product Management and Communication Skills.

 Depth Level Distribution